Since the fall of 2008 I've been a certified partner of Infusionsoft.

-With both platforms doing many of the same features—contact management, email marketing, ecommerce—and both priced nearly the same—in the $300/mo ballpark—the real differences can be hard to discern.
+With both platforms doing many of the same features—contact management, email marketing, ecommerce—and both priced nearly the same—the real differences can be hard to discern...but the Air Force pounded "attention to detail" into my head so nuance is my specialty.

 Table of Contents